Michael Caines: Early life

+Lympstone Manor and Restaurant closures

 In 2016, Caines opened Lympstone Manor, a luxury boutique hotel and restaurant near Exmouth, Devon, which he describes as "the realisation of a dream, my vision of country house hospitality for the 21st Century".
-He also plans to establish a vineyard in the estate to produce a house champagne-method sparkling wine.
+He established a vineyard in the estate to produce a house champagne-method sparkling wine.
+Since its first harvest in 2020, the Triassic Pinot Noir was produced and has scooped a gold medal at the 2023 International Wine Challenge (IWC) and a bronze at the International Wine and Spirit Competition (IWSC).
+October 2023 saw the launch of the Champagne-method sparkling wine the Classic Cuvée.
+Since January, 2025 Caines has been offering private masterclasses in cookery at the hotel.

-In January 2020 it was announced that Caines will relaunch The Cove Restaurant, situated in Maenporth near Falmouth in Cornwall, which had been owned and operated by Arty Williams and Annette Rickard for 17 years.
+Caines relaunched The Cove Restaurant, situated in Maenporth near Falmouth in Cornwall, which had been owned and operated by Arty Williams and Annette Rickard for 17 years.
 The relaunch began on 10 March 2020 and was billed to offer a "relaxed and informal approach to dining that is designed to attract families, locals and holidaymakers alike".
-However, after less than 2 weeks, on 23 March 2020, the Cove had to temporarily close due to the COVID-19 pandemic lockdown announcement, although has re-opened since.
+However, after less than 2 weeks, on 23 March 2020, the Cove had to temporarily close due to the COVID-19 pandemic lockdown announcement.
+Caines has since sold the restaurant which re-opened under new management in February, 2025.

-In addition to his Michelin-starred Lympstone Manor Hotel and Restaurant, Caines owns and operates The Cove Restaurant, the Harbourside Refuge in Porthleven, Mickeys Beach Bar and Restaurant in Exmouth, and Cafe Patisserie Glacerie.
+In August, 2023 Caines also closed his Porthleven-based restaurant The Harbourside Refuge.

+Caines owned and operated Mickeys Beach Bar and Restaurant as well as Cafe Patisserie Glacerie, both in Exmouth, Devon, which have now been taken over under new management.

 Personal life

 Caines lives near Exeter in mid-Devon.
-He has two daughters and a son.
+He has three daughters and a son.
 As an adopted child and amputee, he supports a number of local agencies and amputee initiatives and charities.
-He is a patron of Families for Children Trust, a voluntary adoption agency covering Cornwall, Devon and Dorset.